-If you’ve got money in the bank, then you’re likely aware that savings account interest rates have been plummeting.
-For example, in the month since we opened our DollarSavingsDirect account, they’ve slashed their interest rate by nearly 35%, and WT Direct has actually cut rates twice within the past week.
+If you’ve got money in the bank, then you’re likely aware that savings account interest rates plummeted a long time ago.
+For example, in the month after we opened our DollarSavingsDirect account in February 2009, they slashed their interest rate by nearly 35 percent, and WT Direct cut rates twice within a week.

-A sampling of other current savings rates as of March 1, 2010 are:
+A sampling of current savings rates as of June 11, 2014:

 Unfortunately, things aren’t likely to get better anytime soon.
 This all begs the question of what you should do when your high yield savings account no longer qualifies for the “high yield” moniker.
 Assuming that you don’t want to tie your money up indefinitely, your options are somewhat limited.